godaddy/aws-okta-processor/README.rst

     $ eval $(aws-okta-processor authenticate --environment --user <user_name> --organization <organization>.okta.com)

-On Unix systems is allowed to pass a `--target-shell` in order to change the export command output.
+On Unix systems pass a `--target-shell` in order to change the export command output.
 Bash is the default target shell.
 We also allow [fish shell](https://fishshell.com/) as a valid target::